 How to Make Your Own Backyard Pond

 I have enjoyed my backyard ponds for over twelve years now.
-Yes, I did say ponds but don't think it's a big deal, they are both small.
-One is a preformed plastic pond, the other we dug and put a liner in.
+Yes, I did say ponds, but don't think it's a big deal, they are both small.
+One is a preformed plastic pond, and the other we dug and put a liner in.

 Humans have been fascinated with ponds for centuries.
 There were ponds in Mesopotamia, "water gardens" in Assyria, Egyptian and Persian garden ponds too.
 Rome had many garden ponds, some elaborate with fountains and curved canals.
 In the Third Century A.D., the Chinese arranged water gardens as places of tranquility.
 Ponds continued through the Italian Renaissance where they were used as works of art for their viewer's pleasure but also at times used as entertainment.
 Let us not forget the Japanese Koi who are said to be 200 years old.
 As we move on in history private ponds all but disappeared except for the very rich or in public places.

-Ponds are back and in a big way.
-So many people have ponds and have them everywhere.
-They don't have to be natural, that is from water naturally springing forth in the ground, but are man made and can be put wherever we choose.
+Ponds are back, and in a big way.
+They don't have to be natural, that is, from water naturally springing forth in the ground.
+Man-made ponds are easy to construct, and can be placed wherever we choose.

 The very first criteria for a pond is location.
 You want to put it where you can see it and enjoy it.
 You should consider, however, if you are going to have plants and fish, that it will need six to eight hours of sunlight.
 Too much sun and you'll be overcome with algae, not enough sun and no plants will bloom.
 It's a delicate balance.
 You can get by with less than six hours but if it is less make sure those four or five hours are full afternoon sun.